googlefonts/water-brush/README.md

-# Petemoss
+# Water Brush

-Petemoss is a semi-calligraphic brush script.
-It is inspired by the forms created using a Pentel™ color brush.
+It's cool and refreshing.
+Water Brush is a contemporary script style.
+The dry brush texture is indicative of a camel hair brush filled with color on a watercolor textured paper.
+The characters are loose and expressive— perfect for casual and sophisticated situations.

 ![Sample Image](documentation/image1.png)